V-33/Nexus_TechActivity_Week1/README.md

 - Gradient descent is used to compute weight and bias values by minimizing mean squared error.

 2 - Logistic Regression:
-Similar to the linaer regression model, this too was created from scratch without usage of external libraries like numpy.
+Similar to the linear regression model, this too was created from scratch without usage of external libraries like numpy.
 This model functions similar to Linear Regression except, instead of computing a real number value as an output it chooses from labels. i.e. it classifies the input data into two labels.

 - Uses gradient descent to compute weight and bias values by minimizing mean squared error.